 One way to do this is to look at earnings over a longer period than just the last year.
-There is no magic amount, but a popular smoothing technique is to average out the real earnings over the previous 10 years, and compare the earnings to that.
+There is no magic amount, but a popular smoothing technique is to average out the real earnings over the previous ten years and compare the earnings to that.

 Wow, that’s about the most boring chart ever.
-Although, it does show that even over 10 year periods, the earnings of a national index can go down, in real terms, for a long period of time.
+However, it does show that even over 10-year periods, the earnings of a national index can go down, in real terms, for a long period of time.
 Just look at the 1920 to 1940 period.
-But it’s a whole lot smoother than just the yearly real earnings, so perhaps this might give our drunken market something a little easier to follow?
+But it’s a whole lot smoother than just the yearly real earnings, so perhaps this might give our drunken market something a little easier to follow.

-I’m no rocket scientist, but that definitely look better to me.
-The green line (real 10 year average earnings) provides a much clearer signal, or middle of the road, for the market to follow.
+I’m no rocket scientist, but that definitely looks better to me.
+The green line (real 10-year average earnings) provides a much clearer signal, or middle of the road, for the market to follow.
 Once again, the market seems to do a pretty reasonable job of tracking earnings over a century.
-But, again there are some notable exceptions.
+But, again, there are some notable exceptions.

 This time the first exception is around 1920.
-The market falls off a cliff and is miles away from its normal multiple to the 10 year average earnings (the Cyclically Adjusted PE, or CAPE ratio for short).
-This is a clear signal that the drunk (the market) is well off track and should get on back to the middle of the road.
+The market falls off a cliff and is miles away from its normal multiple to the 10-year average earnings (the Cyclically Adjusted PE, or CAPE ratio for short).
+This is a clear signal that the drunk (the market) is well off track and should revert back to the middle of the road.
 And that’s exactly what it does.

-Between 1920 and 1926-ish, the market has an incredible run up, with huge returns from that low point which was clearly visible to anybody who had been looking at the CAPE ratio at the time.
+Between 1920 and 1926-ish, the market had an incredible run-up, with huge returns from that low point which was clearly visible to anybody who had been looking at the CAPE ratio at the time.

 The next exception is the 1929 peak.
 This time the market is way above the earnings line, and again it’s a clear signal that something needs to change… and it does.
-This time the market crashes and all those who were in the market at those high valuations get burned very badly.
+This time the market crashed, and all those who were in the market at those high valuations got burned very badly.

-This pattern happens again in 1932, when again the market is way off line.
-Then it’s clear that the market may be overvalued in the late 60’s, undervalued in the late 70’s and early 80’s, and very overvalued in the late 90’s and early 2000’s.
+This pattern happened again in 1932 when the market was way off course.
+Then it was clear that the market may have been overvalued in the late 60s, undervalued in the late 70s and early 80s, and very overvalued in the late 90s and early 2000s.

-Some of this is visible with the one year data, but no to the same extent and not as clearly.
+Some of this is visible with the one-year data, but not to the same extent and not as clearly.